 Previous attempts at this by other famous royals, have not been generally well received.
 The Duke of Windsor, who also took an American for his bride, published his memoirs, “A King’s Story”, in 1951.
 It was very successful from a financial standpoint, but drew considerable criticism.

 It was wrong, the late Sir Alan “Tommy” Lascelles, (who served the royals in the 30s), said of the release of the Duke’s book at the time, “to write such a book for profit and to sell things that are not his to be sold.”

-Bringing the endeavor to establish financial independence from the Crown into further disrepute, was the behavior of the Duchess of York, Sarah Ferguson’s self promoting books and the controversies still brewing, about Prince Andrew’s long running involvement with the notorious Jeffrey Epstein.
+Bringing the endeavor to establish financial independence from the Crown into further disrepute, was the behavior of the Duchess of York, Sarah Ferguson’s self promoting books and the controversies still brewing, about Prince Andrew’s with the notorious Jeffrey Epstein.

 Fergie overspent and consequently got herself into an insolvency situation, which was remedied with a $19,000 check from Epstein.
 When news surfaced of Epstein’s horrific conduct, the royals were scandalized, as they have been since Andrew’s activities in company with Epstein have surfaced and he has badly fumbled his attempts at denying them.

 In all fairness to Fergie, shortly after the bailout, the New York Post reported that Ferguson declared publicly that she regretted the deal, citing it as a “gigantic error of judgment.”
 And she told the Evening Standard, “I abhor pedophilia and any sexual abuse of children.
 I am just so contrite I cannot say.
 Whenever I can, I will repay the money and will have nothing ever to do with Jeffrey Epstein ever again.”